Open Finance in Africa: Designing context-appropriate approaches for the financial sector

 However, whilst the promise of Open Finance and data sharing is significant in principle, in practice, the implementation of data-sharing approaches that are not fit for the local contextual realities in under-developed markets can introduce extensive risks, both systemic and for individual consumers.
 These include increased cyber risk, potential data theft and the possibility of increasing the operational cost for providers without realising the benefits.
 For individuals, and particularly vulnerable groups, this can translate into the direct risk of theft of both their data and savings, whilst the increased costs may be passed down to them from FSPs, exacerbating, rather than ameliorating, exclusion from the formal financial sector.

-Over the next two years, Cenfri and Smart Africa, supported by the Hewlett Foundation, will conduct Open Finance market assessments and feasibility studies in two African countries.
-We will develop a tailored multi-year implementation plan for those countries (where appropriate) and build on the lessons from these to inform pan-African guidance on Open Finance.
+In 2023, Cenfri and Smart Africa, supported by the Hewlett Foundation, initiated a two-year study to conduct Open Finance market assessments and feasibility studies in Rwanda and Zambia.
 The goal of this project is to assess the feasibility, and design for the inclusive implementation, of Open Finance within African markets.
 The aim is to positively contribute to societal outcomes by enhancing the use of data to improve financial sector innovation and competition, and by improving public sector decision-making.

 Read our initial exploration into open finance: